Gobd/go-cache/README.md

 	// take arbitrary types, (i.e. interface{}).
 The simplest way to do this for
 	// values which will only be used once--e.g. for passing to another
 	// function--is:
-	foo, found := c.Get("foo")
+	foo, found := c.Get(1234)
 	if found {
 		MyFunction(foo.(string))
 	}

 	// This gets tedious if the value is used several times in the same function.
-	// You might do either of the following instead: if x, found := c.Get("foo"); found {
+	// You might do either of the following instead (or generate a typed cache): if x, found := c.Get("foo"); found {
 		foo := x.(string)
 		// ...